k8sgpt-ai/docs/docs/getting-started/getting-started.md

 ### Setting up a Kubernetes cluster

-To give 'k8sgpt` a try, set up a basic "Kubernetes in Docker" like KinD or Minikube (if you are not connected to any other cluster).
+To give 'k8sgpt` a try, set up a basic Kubernetes cluster, such as KinD or Minikube (if you are not connected to any other cluster).

+!!! tip
-Please only use K8sGPT on environments XXX
+    Please only use K8sGPT on environments where you are authorized to modify Kubernetes resources.

 - The [KinD documentation](https://kind.sigs.k8s.io/docs/user/quick-start/) provides several installation options to set up a local cluster with two commands.